kioskprotocol/contracts/README.md

 # Kiosk

-Kiosk is a decentralized e-commerce platform.
+Kiosk is a decentralized e-commerce platform built on Ethereum.

 **Kiosk for Merchants:**
 * Register a globally unique product identifier (DIN) for each of your products